5 Easy Ways to Maximize Tire Life

 Inspect the tire surface regularly for cupping, feathering, and distortion; know how to correct it to add mileage back to a tire headed for premature replacement.
 It is also important to understand the effects of improper maintenance are cumulative; running tires that are both misaligned and under-inflated can reduce maximum tire life by as much as 30% to 40%.

-If you have any questions about extending the life of your vehicle’s tires, you can email, call or visit any of our 14 convenient locations in the Northern Virginia area.
+If you have any questions about extending the life of your vehicle’s tires, you can email, call or visit any of our 15 convenient locations in Virginia.